 Tez is the default engine for Linux-based HDInsight clusters.

 The Hive on Tez design documents contains details about the implementation choices and tuning configurations.

 To aid in debugging jobs ran using Tez, HDInsight provides the following web UIs that allow you to view details of Tez jobs:

-Running Hive jobs on Azure HDInsight using on-premises SQL Server Integration Services
+Hive jobs and SQL Server Integration Services

-You can also use SQL Server Integration Services (SSIS) to run a Hive job.
+You can use SQL Server Integration Services (SSIS) to run a Hive job.
 The Azure Feature Pack for SSIS provides the following components that work with Hive jobs on HDInsight.

 Learn more about the Azure Feature Pack for SSIS here.

 Now that you've learned what Hive is and how to use it with Hadoop in HDInsight, use the following links to explore other ways to work with Azure HDInsight.